1,000+ Opportunities

 This program is designed to give culture makers the freedom to think boldly and push boundaries without prescribed expectations.

-Based on current listing details, eligibility includes: Individual artists, collectives, and arts/culture organizations.
+According to the current listing, eligibility includes: Individual artists, collectives, and arts/culture organizations.
 Individuals and collectives must have a fiscal sponsor meeting IRC 501(c)(3) status.
 Organizations must be tax-exempt 501(c)(3) public charities.
 Projects should attract families, students, and young professionals to Downtown San Francisco.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.